mjcaisse/cppnow-website/src/index.md

 The session schedule for C++Now {{site.current_year}} is not yet confirmed.
 Keep an eye on the [announcements page](/announcements/) for updated information.
 To get an idea of what to expect, check out [C++Now 2018 Schedule](/history/2018/schedule/).
 {% endif %}

-The session schedule for C++Now 2019 is not yet confirmed.
-Keep an eye on the [announcements page](/announcements/) for updated information.
-To get an idea of what to expect, check out the {{previous_years_schedule}}.

 {% case site.volunteer_applications %}
   {% when 'will' %}
   {% when 'is' %}